veillette/physics-book/contents/ch13TheIdealGasLaws.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-Large helium-filled balloons are used to lift scientific equipment to high altitudes. (a) What is the pressure inside such a balloon if it starts out at sea level with a temperature of  $$ 10.0\text{ºC} $$ and rises to an altitude where its volume is twenty times the original volume and its temperature is  $$ - 50.0\text{ºC} $$ ?
+To test a balloon, it is placed in a lab and filled with helium.
+The temperature of the helium is  $$ 10.0\text{ºC} $$  and the pressure is 1.00 atmosphere.
+The pressure in the lab is maintained.
+Assume the membrane of the balloon provides a negligible inward pressure, so it is not considered significant.(a) What is the pressure inside the balloon if the helium is replaced with helium that is at $$ - 50.0\text{ºC} $$ and the balloon is filled until its volume is twenty times the original volume?
  (b) What is the gauge pressure?
-(Assume atmospheric pressure is constant.)
+(Assume the pressure in the lab remains at 1.00 atmosphere during the experiment.)

 </div>
 </div>